Zaiban/fullstack-demo/README.md

 # Fullstack Demo

-## For the students of "Full stack web –sovelluksen rakenne ja toimintaperiaate"
+## For the students of "Full stack web –sovelluksen rakenne ja toimintaperiaate": follow the guide below

 The shell commands below demonstrate how the development of this "TSP-Appi" app was initially started.
 Follow this guide to get started with